earlbread/neighborhood-map/README.md

 ## Getting started

 To get started this project, you just need to clone it and open index.html in your browser.
+You can also start with local server in project directory like below.

+    $ python -m SimpleHTTPServer 8000

+After that, you can connect to ``http://localhost:8080/index.html``

 But Yelp API is only worked in [live site][live], because I used backend server to protect API keys.